 Before the IRS approves your installment agreement, they must have a detailed description of your current financial situation.
 Documentation such as bank account statements, proof of asset ownership, and proof of income will all need to be submitted.

 The paperwork required to prove your financial circumstances can be tedious to compile, especially for self-employed individuals.
-Working with a tax resolution attorney prevents you from having your request denied because you inadvertently overlooked an essential document.
+Working with a Mississippi tax resolution attorney prevents you from having your request denied because you inadvertently overlooked an essential document.

 The IRS Deems Some of Your Living Expenses Unnecessary